Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Is it safe to buy stocks online in Canada?

-Generally speaking, yes, it’s safe to buy stocks online.
-Most online trading platforms employ safety measures like 24/7 infrastructure monitoring and two-factor authentication as standard protocols along with maintaining a membership or good standing with the IIROC.
+Generally speaking, yes, it’s safe to buy stocks from an online brokerage in Canada.
+Most trading platforms employ safety measures like 24/7 infrastructure monitoring and two-factor authentication as standard protocols along with maintaining a membership or good standing with the IIROC.
 But, like with anything on the internet, there are still some things to watch out for:

 - Technical problems.
 Your ability to trade and invest depends on the underlying platform, its software and its servers.
 If you can’t access your account because of a server outage, you could miss an opportunity to buy or incur losses if you can’t sell.